shiva-ydv/Google-webpage/README.md

 - Functional search bar (frontend only)
 - Responsive layout that works on different screen sizes
 - Google logo and icon replicas
-- Navigation bar with links (mimicking the real Google interface)

 ## Technologies Used